-2.2.6 What were the winning and the losing strategies (if any)?
+2.2.6 What were the winning and losing strategies (if any)?

-Finally, from the final results of the game, a question arose: what were the winning and the losing strategies (if any)?
-This question was explored by looking at the characteristics (e.g. river assigned, forecast set type in round 1, performances in both rounds, purchase of a second forecast set) and decisions of the participants during the game, in order to distinguish common attributes for the winning and the losing strategies.
+Finally, from the final results of the game, a question arose: what were the winning and losing strategies (if any)?
+This question was explored by looking at the characteristics (e.g. river assigned, forecast set type in round 1, performances in both rounds, purchase of a second forecast set) and decisions of the participants during the game, in order to distinguish common attributes for the winning and losing strategies.

-Furthermore, an 'avoided cost' was calculated for each river based on the difference between the tokens spent by participants without a second forecast set, during round 2.
-It represents the average amount of tokens participants without a second forecast set lost by protecting when a flood did not occur or by not protecting when a flood did occur, compared to participants with a second forecast set.
-This 'avoided cost' was measured and compared to the average bid of participants for each river in order to evaluate participants' estimation of the value of the forecasts compared to their 'true' value in terms of the money they enabled the participants with a second forecast set to save in the second round.
-An average 'new bid' was also calculated by replacing the bids of participants who had said that their forecast set in the second round was not worth the price they had paid initially, by the new bids they would have rather paid (see Appendix).
-This average 'new bid' was compared to the 'avoided cost' and the actual average bid obtained from the auction.
+Furthermore, an "avoided cost" was calculated for each river based on the difference between the tokens spent by participants without a second forecast set and the tokens spent by participants with a second forecast set, during round 2.
+It represents the average number of tokens participants without a second forecast set lost by protecting when a flood did not occur or by not protecting when a flood did occur, compared to participants with a second forecast set.
+This "avoided cost" was measured and compared to the average bid of participants for each river in order to evaluate participants' estimation of the value of the forecasts compared to their "true" value in terms of the money they enabled the participants with a second forecast set to save in the second round.
+An average "new bid" was also calculated by replacing the bids of participants who had said that their forecast set in the second round was not worth the price they had paid initially, with the new bids they would have rather paid (see Appendix A).
+This average "new bid" was compared to the "avoided cost" and the actual average bid obtained from the auction.